exercism/bash/concepts/conditionals/introduction.md

 There are strings and numbers, and arrays of strings or numbers.
 So how do conditional commands deal with true and false?

-## Exit Statuses
+## Exit Status

 Commands produce an _exit status_ when they end.
 An exit status is an integer between 0 and 255 inclusive.
 Bash considers a **zero** exit status to represent _success_.
 Any other exit status represents _failure_.

-This applies to bash builtin commands and keywords, as well as functions.
+This applies to all commands, including bash builtin commands, keywords, and functions.

 ## The "if" Command